 Scoop velvety smooth hummus onto diddy triangles of fluffy pitta and break open feta fritters to reveal a sweet pea centre

-Al Dente, Goodge Street
+Al Dente, Goodge Street – for pasta

 This neighbourhood glass-fronted pasta spot is a casual affair, with simple black and white walls, a reggaeton soundtrack and a fridge packed with colourful San Pellegrino cans.
 In front of the small open kitchen, creations from the on-site pasta lab are laid out in all shapes and sizes to take away, from twirly fusilli to ribbed tubes of maccheroni and filled tortelli.